quodlibet/quodlibet/quodlibet/docs/guide/browse/soundcloud.rst

 they are also time-specific text to do with a particular song.
 Unlike bookmarks they have a lot more metadata (notably the user), so this is rendered as text.

-To see them, access as you normally would bookmarks (e.g. view info, right click the time widget or edit the bookmarks).
+To see them, access as you normally would bookmarks (e.g. view info, right-click the time widget or edit the bookmarks).